 Lara's focus is on creating a supportive environment for people to learn more about themselves and gain leadership skills, whilst making long lasting and valuable shifts in habits, thoughts and behaviours.
 Lara is passionate about empowering professionals to take charge of their wellbeing by being in charge of their minds and therefore their results.

-Michael’s legal career spans working at law firms in the UK, Europe and Australia, as a senior inhouse counsel in the FMCG sector, and now in the world of legal operations and technology.
+Michael’s legal career spans working at law firms in the UK, Europe and Australia.
+He has also previously held roles as a senior inhouse counsel in the FMCG sector and as a legal team manager in a global legal technology provider.

 Chief Executive Officer